dlacomb/RMACBaseballVoting/README.md

 **Exploratory Data Analysis (EDA)**

 EDA was performed on all three datasets.
 Majority of the data organizing was performed in Excel.
-Data cleaning and handling of NA values was handled in R.  Below is R Source Code handling missing values.
+Data cleaning and handling of NA values was handled in R.  Below is R Source Code handling missing values for datasets Pitching Stats and .